How to Prepare a Disciples’ Generous Response

-- helps contributors recognize the sacred purpose of their contributions to Mission Tithes.
+- Helps disciples recognize the sacred purpose of their contributions to mission tithes.

-- is presented by a prepared and engaging worship participant (priesthood or non-priesthood) who believes in generosity and is a contributor.
+Presented by an engaging and prepared worship participant (non-priesthood or priesthood) who believes in generosity and is a contributor.

-- Consider the use of visuals, illustrations, or object lessons.
+- Make the story relevant to all ages.
+Consider the use of visuals, illustrations, or object lessons.

 - If you need help, seek assistance from someone with more experience.

-- Every gift is important – to God, to the giver, and to the ministry of the church.
+- Every contribution is important – to God, to the giver, and to the ministry of the church.

 - Givers’ generosity changes people’s lives, and brings joy as Christ’s mission is realized.